Atopic dermatitis: Introduction

 Atopic dermatitis: Symptoms

 Symptoms of atopic dermatitis can vary greatly in intensity, frequency, and duration among individuals.
 Symptoms can be minimal and include mild itching and the development of a rash or patch of inflamed skin and blisters or small pimples.
-Scratching, however, generally does not relieve the itch and can lead to increased inflammation, more ...more symptoms »
+Scratching, however, generally does not relieve the itch and can lead to increased inflammation, more intense itching, ...more symptoms »

 Atopic dermatitis: Treatments

 Atopic dermatitis is a chronic condition that is not curable.
 However, with a well integrated, medically monitored plan of care, symptoms can be effectively controlled, and people with atopic dermatitis can lead active, comfortable lives.
-A good treatment plan is individualized to a person's medical history, severity of atopic dermatitis, the specific environmental ...more treatments »
+A good treatment plan is individualized to a person's medical history, severity of atopic dermatitis, the specific environmental triggers, and ...more treatments »

 Atopic dermatitis: Misdiagnosis